 Braking performance has been developed with the aim of improved stopping performance and pedal feel.
 Part of the innate connection needed for ‘Jinba-Ittai’, brake pedal feedback was a key focus, with the engineering team working to ensure it’s easy for the driver to sense when the brakes start engaging.
 This means that they can easily adjust the rate of deceleration by backing off the pedal and it achieves a high level of rigidity that is maintained for as long as the brakes are firmly applied.
-Thus, the structure of the brake callipers was redesigned and the movement of the piston seals that push the brake pads optimised.
-The new design maintains constant clearance between the brake pads and brake discs, regardless of whether the brakes are lightly or firmly applied.
+Thus, the structure of the brake callipers and the movement of the piston seals that push the brake pads are optimised.
+The design maintains constant clearance between the brake pads and brake discs, regardless of whether the brakes are lightly or firmly applied.
 This reduces rolling resistance and significantly improves controllability.
 Mazda also paid careful attention to the muscle movement associated with operating the brake pedal.
 The pedal parts were redesigned to effectively leverage the movement of only those muscles best suited to pedal operation, which results in reduced fatigue and greater control.

 Equal efforts were applied to other key driver engagement factors such as steering feel and weighting, plus the shift action of the gearbox.
-Even the Mazda M Hybird system was engineered to adjust engine speed during upshifts to deliver a smoother shift and enhance the driver’s subconscious clutch operation.
+Even the Mazda M Hybrid system was engineered to adjust engine speed during upshifts to deliver a smoother shift and enhance the driver’s subconscious clutch operation.

-With prolonged exposure to noise, vibration, and harshness (NVH) a cause of driver fatigue and passenger discomfort, improved refinement was another key pillar of the development concept for the All-New Mazda3.
+With prolonged exposure to noise, vibration, and harshness (NVH) a cause of driver fatigue and passenger discomfort, so refinement was another key pillar of the development concept for the Mazda3.
 Mazda’s engineers optimised parts structures and conducted human research studies to not only reduce noise, but also control the fluctuations in and direction of sounds throughout the cabin.

 Tyres with optimised vertical spring action likewise absorb vibrations to help keep changes in the road surface from being transmitted to the ears of cabin occupants.
 In addition, engineers greatly increased the rigidity of the passageways through which vibration is transmitted from the tyres to the car’s suspension and body.
 This reduces the actual existence of vibration, which in turn minimises the amount of noise that cabin occupants perceive.

 Other NVH improvement measures include optimisation of the engine control system and engine mounts to suppress unpleasant vibrations during i-stop operation.
-Of particular note is the belt-driven ISG used by the Mazda M Hybrid system of the Skyactiv-G 2.0 engine.
+Of particular note is the belt-driven ISG used by the Mazda M Hybrid system of the e-Skyactiv G 2.0 engine.
 When stopping, it enables the system’s motor to move the pistons to a position where they will start again smoothly, regardless of the operating environment.